rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-19-imposter-syndrome.md

 still comes to me to ask questions about error handling.
 I frequently need to tell my fellow contributors that I have no idea what the acronyms they're using mean[^3].
 But this doesn't mean we don't deserve our positions within the project.
-We don't expect every contributor know everything, to be perfect, or to make no mistakes.
+We don't expect every contributor to know everything, to be perfect, or to make no mistakes.
 The only thing we expect from our contributors is the ability to collaborate effectively with others and a willingness to learn and grow over time.